DUE-Parsons/methods3-fall2024/_projects/mapping-shade-rethinking-climate-comfort-in-upper-manhattan.md

 ![]({{ page.img-folder }}SdUc1FN.png)

-As is shown in the maps above, neighborhoods with the lowest Median Household Income and the highest percentage oof BIPOC populations overlap with the zipcodes that are ranked highest on the heat vulnerability index.
+As is shown in the maps above, neighborhoods with the lowest Median Household Income and the highest percentage of BIPOC populations overlap with the zipcodes that are ranked highest on the heat vulnerability index.
 Therefore, the evaluation of these resources raises two important questions:

 What is the functionality of these resources?
 What resources are missing?